Why Am I Struggling to Lower My Cholesterol? It may not be a discipline problem

 “Exercise regularly” makes sense.

-But how often?
-What type?
-What if your week doesn’t go to plan?
+But what type?
+How often?
+What if your energy is low, your joints hurt, or your week does not go to plan?

 The Mental Load of Trying to Get It “Right”